Falk Harnack: Recognition and personal

-About Harnack's work, German author Gerhard Schoenberner opined that, "[at] a time when West German postwar film had sunk to its artistic and political low, his work set new standards for the dictates of commerce and the false glorification of the past that had become fashionable during the Adenauer period as a result of the Cold War."
+Commenting retrospectively on Harnack's filmmaking, film historian Gerhard Schoenberner noted that, working at "a time when West German postwar film had sunk to ... [an] artistic and political low", Harnack had "set new standards" in both the film industry and exposing the "false glorification of the past", which "had become fashionable during the Adenauer period, as a result of the Cold War."

 Harnack was married to German actress Käthe Braun, who was often in his films.
 He died on 3 September 1991, aged 78, after a long illness.